University of Nebraska Medical Center: SARS-CoV-2 epidemic response

 In 2020, UNMC and Nebraska Medicine were enlisted to support a federal operation that evacuated 57 Americans from Wuhan, China, during an epidemic of novel coronavirus, SARS CoV-2.
 The group was placed in quarantine at Camp Ashland, a Nebraska National Guard facility near Omaha.
 Thirteen Americans were repatriated to University of Nebraska Medical Center on February 17, from the Diamond Princess off the coast of Japan.
 Ten had tested positive, and three others had been exposed.
 Three days later, eleven of these people tested positive.

 UNMC scientists, working with evidence gathered in the National Quarantine Center, in the new $119 million Dr. Edwin G. & Dorothy Balbach Davis Global Center on UNMC's Omaha campus, found the SARS-CoV-2 virus spreads through airborne transmission.

 UNMC led the first clinical trial in the U.S. on the use of remdesivir to treat patients hospitalized with COVID-19.

 UNMC developed a series of guides to help meatpacking facilities, child development centers, court systems, K-12 education and higher education minimize the risk of COVID-19 and reduce disruptions to business operations.
 UNMC scientists developed a safe and effective method to decontaminate N95 respirators using ultraviolet light.
 The process, shared with hospital systems across the U.S., allowed multiple reuse of N95s when personal protective equipment was in short supply.

 2020–present

-In August 2024, in partnership with Nebraska Medicine, Project Health was announced.
+In August 2024, the University of Nebraska Medical Center and Nebraska Medicine announced Project Health.
 The facility will be 400 feet (120 m) tall and will be used by both UNMC and Nebraska Medicine.